 I ended up with hypothyroidism in 2017 after I was experiencing extreme fatigue and mood swings.
 And in October of 2019, I was diagnosed with Devic’s disease.
 The summer before that October, I had lost sight in my left eye, was throwing up everyday, couldn’t eat, and had a migraine for close to two months.
 They couldn’t find anything wrong with me.
 When October hit a couple months later, I lost vision in my right eye and had extreme head pain.
 That’s when all my MRI scans showed 5 brain lesions and optic neuritis.

-Most times I’d pray, but sometimes I’d cry and sometimes it’d be a mixture of both.
-There was so much pain, but also much hope.
-At first I asked God why do I have this pain?
+Most times I pray, but sometimes I cry and sometimes it’s a mixture of both.
+There is so much pain, but also much hope.
+At first I had asked God why do I have this pain?
 Which slowly turned into Lord, what do you want me to do with this pain?
 How do I glorify you in this?

-I felt warm when I felt His sweet answer.
+I felt warm when I felt His sweet answer one day.
 Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you (1 Thessalonians 5:16-18).
 I have learned it’s possible to feel the pain of disease, yet still have your heart feel joy.
 How is this possible?
 This is where I can point to Jesus Christ.
 This is where I can glorify God.
-He is the joy in my heart keeping it safe from satans long-term diseases like depression, anger and bitterness.